Stephen Paxson: Ministry with American Sunday School Union

 During the winter months, travel was impossible on the frontier, so Paxson used those times to visit the larger towns of the East, seeking to start Sunday schools in each community there, and raising funds for the work of the American Sunday School Union, in particular for furnishing mini-libraries of Sunday school books for frontier communities at half cost.
 This was no idle time.
 He spoke five nights a week and three to five times on Sunday.

-Paxson, hardened to pain through his physical infirmities, endured through many hardships.
+Paxson, hardened to pain through his physical infirmities, endured many hardships.
 He traveled roads that could barely be called such, over 100,000 miles by horseback in his lifetime.
 He traveled in all kinds of weather.
 One of his favorite sayings was "A Sunday school born in a snowstorm will never be scared by a white frost".
 He had no guaranteed accommodations in his travels.
 He also endured the hardship of separation from his family for long periods.
-However, his wife was capable, loving and devoted, and cared well for the children during these absences.
+However, his wife was capable, loving, and devoted, and cared well for the children during these absences.

 The Sunday schools he started were Union Sunday schools in which many Christian denominations participated, studying the Bible together.
 His ministry was extremely fruitful.
 He once set a record of starting 40 new Sunday schools in 40 days.
 His ministry extended 40 years through two generations and brought thousands to church.
 It is said that one man moved house twice in an effort to avoid Paxson and his Sunday schools.
 When Paxson showed up at the third place to which he had moved, however, he came to hear his lecture and was so moved that he enrolled himself and his seven sons in the Sunday school and gave the first donation toward a Sunday school library.